-- Holiday Inn Bellingham – (5 minute walk from the airport) No airport shuttle. » Check Rates
+- Holiday Inn Bellingham – (5 minute walk from the airport) Airport shuttle is available ($). » Check Rates

 - Hampton Inn Bellingham Airport – (5 minutes from the airport) Free shuttle is available within a 5 mile radius of the hotel. » Check Rates

 - La Quinta Inn and Suites Bellingham – (6 minutes from the airport) No airport shuttle. » Check Rates

 To see more options there is a list of hotels near Bellingham Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 Airport WiFi / Internet